minh1609/question-survey/README.md

 ### Description

-Application help user to send survey, give a test by using multiple choice question
+Application help user to build a test by using multiple choice question

 ### Project Milestones